Nedra1998/nvim-mdlink/README.md

 - Follow link under cursor
 - Create new link from selected text
-- Search for links in the current buffer
+- Open links in the default browser
-- Search for backlinks to the current file
-- **TODO** Autocompletion support for links to existing documents int he working directory.
+- Open binary files in the system default application

 ## :zap: Requirements